Union calculates the geometric union of any number of feature classes and feature layers.

 Union does the following:

 - Determines the spatial reference for processing.
 This will also be the output spatial reference.
-For details on how this is done, see Spatial Reference.
+For details on how this is done, see Spatial reference and geoprocessing.
 All the input feature classes are projected (on the fly) into this spatial reference.

 - Cracks and clusters the features.
 Cracking inserts vertices at the intersection of feature edges; clustering snaps together vertices that are within the x,y tolerance.